Revisiting the Orbital Dynamics of the Hot Jupiter WASP-12 b with New Transit Times: Introduction

-To date, the most convincing observational evidence of orbital decay has been obtained for two ultra-hot Jupiters: WASP-12b (\citealt{2017AJ....154....4P, 2019MNRAS.490.1294B, 2020ApJ...888L...5Y}) and Kepler-1658b (\citealt{2022ApJ...941L..31V}).
-Their orbital periods are observed to decrease at rates of $-29 \pm 2$ ms yr$^{-1}$ and $-131 \pm 22$ ms yr$^{-1}$, corresponding to estimated remaining lifetimes of $\sim 3 , \mathrm{Myr}$ and $\sim 2.5 , \mathrm{Myr}$, respectively.
-More recently, \citet{2025MNRAS.541..714B} reported evidence for a decreasing orbital period in WASP-4b, further strengthening the case for tidal orbital decay among close--in gas giants.
-Motivated by these findings, we focus our study on WASP-12b, an inflated UHJ discovered by \citet{2009ApJ...693.1920H} as part of the Wide Angle Search for Planets (WASP) project.
-WASP-12b has a mass of $1.47 \pm 0.07 , M_{\mathrm{J}}$ and a radius of $1.90 \pm 0.06 , R_{\mathrm{J}}$ (\citealt{2017AJ....153...78C}), and it orbits a late-F type main-sequence star of $\sim 1.4 , M_{\odot}$ (\citealt{2017AJ....153...78C}) with a period of $\sim 1.09 , \mathrm{days}$.
+To date, the most compelling observational evidence for orbital decay has been obtained for the ultra-hot Jupiter WASP-12\,b (\citealt{2017AJ....154....4P, 2019MNRAS.490.1294B, 2020ApJ...888L...5Y}).
+The reality of orbital decay in WASP-12\,b has been further confirmed by \citet{2025PSJ.....6..300W}.
+Moreover, high-resolution imaging has revealed that WASP-12 is part of a hierarchical triple stellar system, with two distant M-dwarf companions physically bound to the planet-host star \citep{2014ApJ...788....2B}.
+Such higher-order stellar architectures can influence the long-term dynamical and tidal evolution of close-in planets, providing important context for interpreting transit timing variations and orbital decay signals.
+Motivated by these results, we focus our study on WASP-12\,b, an inflated ultra-hot Jupiter discovered by \citet{2009ApJ...693.1920H} as part of the Wide Angle Search for Planets (WASP) project.
+WASP-12\,b has a mass of $1.47 \pm 0.07 , M_{\mathrm{J}}$ and a radius of $1.90 \pm 0.06 , R_{\mathrm{J}}$ (\citealt{2017AJ....153...78C}), and it orbits a late-F type main-sequence star of $\sim 1.4 , M_{\odot}$ (\citealt{2017AJ....153...78C}) with a period of $\sim 1.09 , \mathrm{days}$.
 Since its discovery, it has become one of the most intensively studied UHJs, owing to its extreme physical characteristics and its unique role as the first exoplanet with confirmed orbital decay.
-The primary aim of this work is to present a new transit-timing analysis of WASP-12b by incorporating additional transit observations, thereby extending the temporal baseline available for detecting orbital evolution.
+The primary aim of this work is to present a new transit-timing analysis of WASP-12\,b by incorporating additional transit observations, thereby extending the temporal baseline available for detecting orbital evolution.

 The detection of orbital decay has been enabled by combining long-term transit-timing data from both ground- and space-based surveys.
 These coordinated efforts have extended the observational timelines of transiting exoplanets, particularly hot Jupiters, over multiple decades, allowing the identification of subtle variations in orbital periods.
 A major contribution in this area has been made by \citet{2022ApJS..259...62I} (hereafter IW22), who compiled a comprehensive catalog of transit timing measurements, including both literature data and observations from the Transiting Exoplanet Survey Satellite.
 Their database covers 348 systems, of which 240 are hot Jupiters, and the addition of TESS data revealed tentative orbital decay in nine systems not previously identified.
 Since its launch in 2018, TESS (\citealt{2014SPIE.9143E..20R}) has played a central role in exoplanetary science, providing high-precision transit timing measurements for nearly all known hot Jupiters orbiting stars brighter than approximately 13th magnitude (\citealt{2022AJ....163...79H}).
 This capability has enabled systematic searches for orbital decay across the population of close-in gas giants.